 Having found the set of all large itemsets from the input database, the next task is to find the required set of strong association rules.
 An association rule is "strong" if its confidence value is greater than a user-defined threshold.
 The association rules are created by combining each large itemset with each of its subsets.
 The strong rules are published as result and others are dropped.

-double confidence = (db.FindSupport(itemset) / db.FindSupport(subset)) * 100.0;
+let confidence = (db.findSupport(itemset) / db.findSupport(subset)) * 100.0;

-if (confidence >= confidenceThreshold)
+if (confidence >= confidenceThreshold) {

-AssociationRule rule = new AssociationRule();
+let rule = new AssociationRule();

-rule.Support = db.FindSupport(itemset);
+rule.Support = db.findSupport(itemset);

 rule.Confidence = confidence;

-if (rule.X.Count > 0 && rule.Y.Count > 0)
+if (rule.X.length > 0 && rule.Y.length > 0) {

 }